sunflowersoft/hudup-ext/3_implementation/bin/net/hudup/core/resources/readme.txt

 3. Running access point Server, which in turn, running access point Listener (listener.bat, listener.sh) or Balancer (balancer.bat, balancer.sh), which in turn, running access point Evaluator so as to deploy Hudup in client-listener-server environment.
 You select "socket_server_query" algorithm in Evaluator in order to evaluate Hudup in client-listener-server environment.

-Hudup software also provides 10 developing packages:
+Hudup software also provides 4 developing packages:
-- datasets.zip: contains movielens datasets
+- datasets.zip: contains sample datasets.
+- hudup-runtime-lib.jar: contains runtime libraries necessary for Hudup framework to run.
-- hudup-${version}.zip: contains hudup.jar including five modules Evaluator, Server, Listener, Balancer and Toolkit.
+- hudup-${version}.zip: contains Hudup framework (hudup.jar) including five modules Evaluator, Server, Listener, Balancer and Toolkit.
-- hudup-${version}-all-in-one.zip: contains whole Hudup product both code and source.
+- hudup-${version}-all-in-one.zip: contains whole Hudup product including code, source, and runtime libraries.
-- hudup-${version}-core.zip: contains core classes
-- hudup-${version}-doc.zip: contains Hudup document and API
-- hudup-${version}-evaluator.zip: contains hudup-evaluator.jar which is Evaluator module
-- hudup-${version}-listener.zip: contains hudup-listener.jar which is Listener module
-- hudup-${version}-server.zip: contains hudup-server.jar which is Server module
-- hudup-${version}-toolkit.zip: contains hudup-toolkit.jar which is Toolkit module
-- hudup-runtime-lib.jar: contains libraries Hudup framework used

-When you uncompress hudup-${version}-*.zip, there are a respective hudup-*.jar module and shell command files used to execute such jar module.
-You should copy hudup-runtime-lib.jar to the same directory with such jar module for running successfully.
-You can copy these jar modules to your application's library directory in order to develop new software.
+When you uncompress hudup-${version}.zip or hudup-${version}-all-in-one.zip, there are the respective jar module (hudup.jar), sub-directories, and shell command files used to run Hudup framework.
+With hudup-${version}.zip, you need to copy hudup-runtime-lib.jar to the same uncompressed directory for running successfully.
+You can copy the jar module (hudup.jar) to your application's library directory in order to develop new software.

 Thank you for enjoying product.
 Best regards,